 We comment on: buildings constructed from 1914 onwards, applications for planning permission, applications for listed building consent, applications for conservation area consent, proposed local plans which might set policies for specific buildings and tip offs about buildings threatened with demolition/change or neglect.

 Listing marks and celebrates a building’s special architectural and historic interest, and also brings it under the consideration of the planning system, so that it can be protected for future generations.
 The older a building is, the more likely it is to be listed.
 All buildings built before 1700 which survive in anything like their original condition are listed, as are most of those built between 1700 and 1840.
 Particularly careful selection is currently required for buildings from the period after 1945.
 Usually a building has to be over 30 years old to be eligible for listing.

 There are two main routes to listing, “thematic” and “spot”.
 Anyone can nominate an individual building to be listed and C20 regularly does so itself, and also writes in support of other organisations or individuals.
 However generally only buildings considered under threat of demolition are currently being progressed by Historic England.
 Historic England has its own strategic programme of listing priorities (thematic).
 Owners can pay for an expedited listing service, but can also apply for a Certificate of Immunity from Listing, for a period of 5 years.
-However, if this is turned down, the building is almost always listed [CHECK I thought it had to be listed under statute].
+However, if this is turned down, the building is almost always listed.

 In all cases HE makes a recommendation to the Secretary of State for Digital, Culture, Media and Sport (DCMS) based on the published Principles of Selection for Listed Buildings.
 The Minister makes the final decision as whether a site should be listed or not.